engineerookie/Advanced-DigtalClock/README.md

 # Advanced-DigtalClock
-The digitalclock based on VHDL and verilog
+This is the digit-clock which is based on VHDL.the repository contains the VHDL code and the testbench of each module which is also written by VHDL
+Specification